 - Identify the organization where you wish to intern

-- Have the person who will supervise the internship complete the Internship Agency Contract Form (Word).
+- Have the person who will supervise the internship complete the Internship Agency Contract Form (PDF).
 Submit the form to the course instructor.

-- Upon completion of your internship, the internship supervisor at your agency must complete the Agency Evaluation Form (Word) and submit it to the course instructor.
-The internee must also complete the Student Self-Evaluation Form (Word) and submit it to the course instructor.
+- Upon completion of your internship, the internship supervisor at your agency must complete the Agency Evaluation Form (PDF) and submit it to the course instructor.
+The internee must also complete the Student Self-Evaluation Form (PDF) and submit it to the course instructor.